John McQuilliam

-John McQuilliam (born 3 August 1962) is a Formula One car designer from England.
+John McQuilliam (born 3 August 1962) is a Formula One car designer who is the chief designer of the Cadillac Formula One Team.

 Career

-He worked for Williams from 1986 and subsequently Arrows as a composite engineer before joining Jordan.
+McQuilliam worked for Williams from 1986, and subsequently Arrows, as a composite engineer before joining Jordan.
 After Jordan was purchased by Midland Group in 2005, McQuilliam remained with the team until it was sold again to Spyker Cars in 2007.
-At the end of 2007 he left Spyker and then worked for Wirth Research, a company owned by Nick Wirth, as an aerodynamics expert.
+At the end of 2007, he left Spyker and then worked for Wirth Research, a company owned by Nick Wirth, as an aerodynamics expert.

-In March 2014, McQuilliam was back in F1 as a technical expert/designer for Marussia, which continued into 2015 with Manor Marussia F1 Team.
-For the 2016 season, he was appointed as Technical Director.
-After the demise of Manor Racing, McQuilliam joined Prodrive, working as Chief Engineer in their composites division.

-In 2024, McQuilliam joined Andretti Global to serve as the team's chief designer for their upcoming Cadillac Formula One Team, which plans to enter the sport in 2026.
+In March 2014, McQuilliam was back in Formula One as a technical expert/designer for Marussia, which continued into 2015 as Manor.
+For the 2016 season, he was appointed as technical director.
+After the demise of Manor, McQuilliam joined Prodrive, as chief engineer in their composites division.
+In 2024, McQuilliam joined Andretti Global as the team's chief designer for their Cadillac Formula One team, which planned to enter the sport in 2026.